-Brook Path (2.3 miles, pink arrows)A pleasant walk on level and partially paved paths along the Fuller and Caroline Brooks through Fuller Brook Park.
+Brook Path (2.3 miles, pink arrows)A pleasant walk on an ADA-compliant, stone-dust path along the Fuller and Caroline Brooks through Fuller Brook Park.
 This trail parallels Washington Street from Dover Road to Wellesley Hills but avoids the congestion and traffic of the downtown area.
 The trail starts at Dover Road across from the Nehoiden Golf Course and follows Fuller Brook past the Hunnewell School to the State Street parking lot adjacent to the Wellesley High School stadium.
 It then continues along the Caroline Brook to Maugus Avenue.
 A short leg along Washington Street connects the trail to the Crosstown Trail at Cliff Road.

 Carisbrooke Reservation Trail (.5 mile loop, purple arrows)Explore the rocky outcrops near the source of Cold Stream Brook.
 The start of this loop trail is at the end of Glen Brook Road, which is off Glen Road at the Weston town line.
 From the map house, the trail starts to the left, and goes past granite benches along Covati Pond.
 The trail crosses a footbridge over the Wellesley branch of the brook, loops around to the most western part of the reservation, crosses over the Weston branch of the brook and returns to the map house.